shinexavier/YieldJS/README.md

 Methods:

 1. <b>moveNext</b>  : Attempts to move the iteration pointer to the next element in the list and returns "<b>true</b>" if successful.
 If unsuccessful (primarily because the iteration pointer is at the last element in the list), returns "<b>false</b>".
+2. <b>iterate</b>  : Iterates the elements in the input array based on the continuation methods (if any) and returns the results as an "<b>array</b>".
+3. <b>reset</b>  : Resets the iterator (including the iteration pointer and output array) to be used for other iterations without creating a new iterator.
+Basically promotes reusability.

 Usage: